A guide to redeployment for second-level teachers in Ireland.

 Any post-holder who is redeployed will retain their post of responsibility allowance and will be required to carry out in-school management duties in the receiving school.

 The second redeployment scheme in operation in second-level schools deals with redeployment in the case of school closures.
-It was negotiated between the ASTI/TUI and the DES in 2007.
+It was negotiated between the ASTI/TUI and the Department of Education in 2007.
 The scheme covers all qualified permanent and CID teachers in recognised second-level schools who are surplus to requirements due to school closures.

 A pilot voluntary redeployment scheme was established in 2013 and has continued every year since.
 The scheme allows permanent/CID teachers who are employed in schools in designated counties to express an interest in being redeployed to another post primary school anywhere in the country.
-In 2020, the scheme was open to all teachers employed in schools outside Dublin but only if they wished to be redeployed to Dublin.
+In 2023, the scheme is open to permanent/CID teachers who are employed in a post primary school:

 If you apply for voluntary redeployment and a suitable vacancy exists in a school in your preferred area, you may be offered a redeployment to that vacancy.
 However, you will only be redeployed if a suitable teacher can be redeployed to your school to replace you.